ligato/docs/docs/tutorials/08_grpc-tutorial.md

 }
 ```
 !!! danger "Important"
     This approach is for testing purposes only.
-In practice, a race condition could occur since you cannot tell which will run first: `watchNotif` or `configure`.
+In practice, a race condition could occur since you cannot tell which will run first: `watchNotif()` or `configure()`.
 Here, this is not harmful because you are reading notifications from the server cache.
 In theory, this could be a problem if the client configures >100 interfaces before the watcher starts.
 The result could be loss of some notifications.

+---

-After starting the client, the GRPC plugin sends the interface configuration to the VPP agent server.
+After starting the client, the gRPC plugin sends the interface configuration to the VPP agent server.
 The VPP agent programs the interface configuration into the VPP data plane.
 The server then sends a notification back to the gRPC client.

 For illustrative purposes, here is the output log from the client application:
 ```bash